openaps/docs/docs/docs/walkthrough/phase-1/using-openaps-tools.md

 Are there groupings of these reports that you imagine would be called at the same time?
 For example, in a closed-loop setup, the pump settings, blood glucose targets, insulin sensitivities, the basal profile, and carb ratios would not need to be checked as often as the current pump status, battery status, clock, recent blood sugars, and recent pump history.

 Take some time to create aliases for groups of reports that would be called at the same time and verify that they invoke the expected reports.
 Reports will execute the "use" command.
-The "use" command is -h anotated.
+The "use" command is -h annotated.
 To see the annotation use this command $ openaps use <pumpname> -h

 <br>
 ## Backing Up Your openaps Instance

 There are numerous ways to back up your system, from making a copy of the entire SD card to copying over individual files.
 Here, we will discuss one method of using git to back up just the openaps instance you've created.
-Note that this will not back up the entire sysem (and all the work you did in [Setting Up the Raspberry Pi 2](../phase-0/rpi.md) and [Setting Up openaps](../phase-0/openaps.md)), but it will enable you to skip all of the configuration steps above if something happens.
+Note that this will not back up the entire system (and all the work you did in [Setting Up the Raspberry Pi 2](../phase-0/rpi.md) and [Setting Up openaps](../phase-0/openaps.md)), but it will enable you to skip all of the configuration steps above if something happens.

-For this backup method, we will take advantage of the fact that your openaps instanace is a git repository.
+For this backup method, we will take advantage of the fact that your openaps instance is a git repository.
 We won't go over git here, but take a look at the references on the [Resources](../../Resources/technical-resources.md) page to get familiar with the basics.
 Typically, we would do this backup using GitHub, since that is where most of the openaps repositories are located and you should